Charlie2801/BPMNio_WebApp/README.md

 ### GPT API:
 - Opens a GPT-3 chatbot.

+## Provide Context Functionalities:
+If the user provides the process context, the tool automatically retrieves the activities found within the process description.
+- The user will have three new buttons “Inconsistencies”, “Activities”, and “Labeling.”
+- The user is then directed to “Activities” with the found information: o The process description is given out at the top of the assistant panel. o Activities are marked green, and actors are marked yellow within the description. o A table is provided holding the relations between each task and its associated performer.
+- By clicking on “Labeling” the user receives labeling suggestions for every task label in the current BPMN.
+The suggestions follow a verb-object labeling style.

 ## GPT API Chatbot:
 -	The chatbot takes all current information about the business process as context (BPMN, textual description, process name)